radius-project/bicep-types-aws/artifacts/bicep/aws/aws.sagemaker/default/types.md

 * **NotebookOutputOption**: string: Whether to include the notebook cell output when sharing the notebook.
 The default is Disabled.
 * **S3KmsKeyId**: string: When NotebookOutputOption is Allowed, the AWS Key Management Service (KMS) encryption key ID used to encrypt the notebook cell output in the Amazon S3 bucket.
 * **S3OutputPath**: string: When NotebookOutputOption is Allowed, the Amazon S3 bucket used to store the shared notebook snapshots.

 ## SourceAlgorithm
 ### Properties
+* **AlgorithmName**: string (Required): The name of an algorithm that was used to create the model package.
+The algorithm must be either an algorithm resource in your SageMaker account or an algorithm in AWS Marketplace that you are subscribed to.
+* **ModelDataUrl**: string: The Amazon S3 path where the model artifacts, which result from model training, are stored.

+## SourceAlgorithm
+### Properties